Aliaksei-Stasheuski/MyFirstRepository/README.md

 # MyFirstRepository
-Some description for my first repository on Git Hub changed after resolving conflicts
+Some description for my first repository on Git Hub changed remote2